appatalks/chatgpt-html/README.md

 - Select the model, language, and voice for the response.
 - Convert the response to speech using Amazon Polly's Text-to-Speech service.
 - Error handling for issues that may occur during the API call and speech conversion.

+Grabbed the idea from here https://www.codeproject.com/Articles/5350454/Chat-GPT-in-JavaScript I also replaced speech to use Polly and removed other parts to fit my needs.
+I had also modifed the code to use with Korean Language.